 [Classroom Management] 8 Reasons to Welcome Your Students to Class

-Your mother always told you it was polite to hold the door for other people, but did she tell you it’s also the secret to successfully managing your classroom?
+You know it's polite to hold the door for other people, but did you know it’s also the secret to successfully managing your classroom?

 Research from the Journal of Applied Behavior Analysis has shown that greeting your students each day can lead to an increase in student engagement, and many teachers have also found that classroom greetings can lead to better behavior, a more positive classroom atmosphere, and a sense of community among students.